 Minnesota Spine Injury Lawyer & Attorney

-Many of our clients sustain an injury to their neck and/or back from an injury.
+Many of our clients sustain an accident injury to their neck and/or back from an injury.
 Neck and back injuries can generally be classified into four types: 1) a direct injury to the spinal cord; 2) broken bones/vertebrae; 3) disc injury; and 4) soft tissue injury.
 Clearly the most severe are those involving injury to the spinal cord, as they usually result in paralysis or death.
 The seriousness of a spinal injury involving broken bones depends on the severity and location of the fracture(s).

 At the Rochlin Law Firm, Ltd. our attorneys have over 25 years’ experience successfully handling neck and back injuries resulting from car accidents, motorcycle accidents, and many other types of accidents throughout Minnesota.
 We are familiar with the mechanics of a spinal injury, the types of treatment available, and the doctors who treat these injuries.
+When you call our office for a free consultation about your MN accident, a lawyer will answer your questions and make sure your right are protected so you can be fully compensated.
 See also, How To Get Medical Bills Paid.

 If you have a question regarding an injury to your neck and back, please call us and speak with a lawyer for a free consultation.